mesosphere/dcos-docs-site/pages/1.12/metrics/datadog/index.md

 1. Replace the `apikey` value with your Datadog API key.

-1. On every node in your cluster:
+1. On every node in your cluster, do the following tasks:

-   1. Upload the `datadog.conf` file to `/opt/mesosphere/etc/telegraf/telegraf.d/datadog.conf`
+   1. Upload the `datadog.conf` file to `/opt/mesosphere/etc/telegraf/telegraf.d/datadog.conf`.
-   1. Restart the Telegraf process with your new configuration by running `sudo systemctl restart dcos-telegraf`
+   1. Restart the Telegraf process with your new configuration by running `sudo systemctl restart dcos-telegraf` command.
-   1. Check the Datadog UI to see DC/OS metrics arriving
+   1. Check the Datadog UI to see the incoming DC/OS metrics.